rubyfu/RubyFu/en/contribution.md

 ### Contributing with Translation
 To translate Rubyfu, make sure to
-- Create a new brach for your translation
+- Create a new branch for your translation
 - add a sub-directory under Rubyfu's root directory with the name of the language will translate to.
 - Update `LANGS.md` file
 - Copy and paste the content of `en/` folder to your language folder, then translate it.